The Slide Show/ Neckerchief Slides

 pride.

-To tell you the truth, Lorie, when I received the
+To tell you the truth, Lorie, when I received the directions from Judy,

-directions from Judy, I was very grateful but not quite sure what this was
+I was very grateful but not quite sure what this was supposed to be.
+When

-supposed to be.
-When I finished, I had a gorgeous Indian Headdress Neckerchief
+I finished, I had a gorgeous Indian Headdress Neckerchief Slide to show my

-Slide to show my scouts and asked if they wanted to make it.
-YES, and ooooo's
+scouts and asked if they wanted to make it.
+YES, and ooooo's could be

-directions when I have more time.
+get you those directions when I have more time.
 Laureen De.

 DL, Advance Chair.
-Knox

-Trail Council, MA Return to Table of Contents
+Knox Trail Council, MA Return to Table of

 Beaded-Look Slide